-I wanted to do things the way I thought would benefit everyone.
-I guided friends and family for free for years before they paid.
+I wanted to be a resource to everyone.
+I guided friends and family on fly fishing trips for free for years before they paid.
 There would be weeks where I would go out and not fish, just taking my wife out and letting her fish while I “guided”.
 You learn a lot about guiding when you have to share a bed with your client!

-You develop a new way of talking to clients, not talking down to them like a kindergarten teacher in the classroom but educating them, like a college professor.
+You develop a new way to have positive interactions with clients, not talking down to them like a kindergarten teacher in the classroom but educating them, like a college professor.
 The student/angler must want to learn for themselves.
-The amount of professionalism you have to have is second to no industry.
+The high level of professionalism in the guiding business is second to no industry.
 If clients are looking for a party boat, they should go somewhere else.
 Fishing charters and the fishing guide business requires business management and is subject to registration fees.
 All to ensure the safety of their passengers and clients.
 There is a weird connection between education and guiding.
 All of the small lessons I had learned as a teacher now cross over into guiding.
 The difference was that people don't always learn how to read, but people can catch fish with almost no teaching.
 The patience I needed when teaching 10-year-olds how to do multiplication tables was akin to me teaching a new angler how to roll cast accurately.

-Make sure to chat with me or another Fly Fishing expert!
-We're all super passionate about what we do and we want to make sure you have everything you need for the perfect day on the waterways or a future dream job.
+Make sure to chat with me or another Fly Fishing Expert!
+We're all super passionate about what we do and want to ensure you have everything you need for the perfect day on the waterways or a future dream job.